STELLING MINNIS WINDMILL AND MUSEUM TRUST

 For other historical information - visit the Historical Society Web Page - click here

-The Windmill & Museum will be open
+The Windmill & Museum is now open

 Sundays and Bank Holiday Mondays 2-5pm from